IN THE CIRCUIT COURT OF THE NINTH JUDICIAL CIRCUIT,

 doubt on Mr. Yurko's convictions.
 In fact, it appears that the newly discovered

-evidence of the Connaught Labs "hot lot" is exculpatory and would have likely
+evidence of the Connaught Labs "hot lot" is exculpatory and would

 resulted in the acquittal of Mr. Yurko.
 Unfortunately, though, Mr. Yurko's attorney